starknet-io/SNIPs/SNIPS/snip-1.md

 While a SNIP is a draft, a `discussions-to` header will indicate the URL where the SNIP is being discussed.

-The preferred discussion URL is a topic on [StarkNet Magicians](https://ethereum-magicians.org/).
-The URL cannot point to Github pull requests, any URL which is ephemeral, and any URL which can get locked over time (i.e. Reddit topics).
+The preferred discussion URL is a topic on [the StarkNet community forum](https://community.starknet.io/) The URL cannot point to Github pull requests, any URL which is ephemeral, and any URL which can get locked over time (i.e. Reddit topics).

 #### `type` header